 |Intermediate NICU||4th Floor East||(713) 791-7411|

 NICU Support and Resources

 The Woman's Hospital of Texas provides an extensive education department.
 The NICU enriches the hospital's curriculum with programs designed specifically for the families of NICU babies.
 With each class and support group, your confidence will increase, and caring for your baby will become more comfortable.

-The Woman’s Hospital of Texas proudly partners with the March of Dimes to provide the area’s only NICU Family Support program (1 of 2 in the entire state).
-We are the only hospital in Houston that has a full-time March of Dimes NICU family support program coordinator on site.
+The Woman’s Hospital of Texas proudly partners with the March of Dimes to provide the NICU Family Support program.
+We are the only hospital in Houston that has two full-time March of Dimes NICU family support program coordinators on site.
 The program offers information and comfort to families during the NICU hospitalization of their newborn, during the transition home, and in the event of a newborn death.
 It also provides professional education for NICU staff; and promotes neonatal family centered care in NICUs.

 Parents are encouraged to attend the weekly NICU parent group.
 Our NICU physicians, nurses, therapists, and other professionals attend and address topics such as NICU equipment, how to understand lab results, infection control, and strategies to care for your baby in the NICU and at home.
 The group offers an opportunity to learn and share with other parents.